-Sales pipeline coverage ratio: a guide
+Sales pipeline coverage ratio: A guide

 All sellers understand the importance of creating a sales pipeline and closing deals, but those who find consistent success also recognize the value of accurately calculating and managing pipeline coverage.